-On the other hand, Fig. 2 indicates that the title of this essay, "Hydrology and Change", harmonizes with a large body of literature, books, conferences, scientific papers and news stories, all of which roar about change: changing planet, changing world, changing ocean, changing environment, changing health and, most of all, changing climate.
-It looks like, recently, our scientific community has been amazed that things change.
+Figure 2 indicates that the title of this paper, "Hydrology and change", harmonizes with a large body of literature, books, conferences, scientific papers and news stories, all of which roar about change: changing planet, changing world, changing ocean, changing environment, changing health and, most of all, changing climate.
+It looks as if, recently, our scientific community has been amazed that things change.